binhex/documentation/docker/faq/unraid.md

 6. Check the application is running.

 **Note**:- If you do NOT have a cache drive and you switch to a specific disk then you may need to reconfigure the application from scratch.

+Still stuck?, take a look at the unRAID FAQ:- https://lime-technology.com/forums/topic/57181-real-docker-faq/